 - Sales – since you are starting early, you can really shop around, wait for a good sale and get the best possible price.
 Saving money, especially during the holidays is always a benefit.

-- Time – since you’ve started early, you will save yourself lots of time and money.
+- Time – since you’ve started early, you will save yourself lots of time.
 No running through packed malls in the days leading up to Christmas.
 You’ll also save yourself some more money since you won’t pay expedited shipping rates and you won’t worry about gifts not showing up on time.

 - Priorities – You have time to prioritize what you actually want to do.
 There are so many things to do.
 You actually have time to search out the best Santa in town, best spot to see the parade and decide whether or not the $100 is worth the Nutcracker tickets.